ashutoshraina/slug/README.md

 Output

-In the samples directory :
+In the output directory :

-* There will be png images of the generated architecture as force-directed graphs.
+* There will be png images of the generated architecture as force-directed graphs (if display.swing is set to true).
-* There will dot files which can be used to render the architectures in grpahviz.
+* There will dot files which can be used to render the architectures in graphviz.
 * If you have installed graphviz and it is in your path, then you can do